 It’s a regrettable fact of the area that it’s been doomed by its own popularity: the entire amusement park is swarming with tourists, and it’s a nightmare to get a photo in front of the Ferris wheel by yourself.
 It’s hard to sell the post-apocalyptic vibe when three sandal-clad German tourists are photobombing your picture, probably eating sauerkraut or something.

 I visited an irradiated hell-hole and all I got…

 No visit to a post-nuclear wasteland would be complete without a bit of tourist tat to seal the deal, and luckily the CEZ has got your back.
 Mugs, T-shirts, keyrings, canteens and even gas masks can be yours for very reasonable prices, and everyone can be happy that they got a ‘radioactive’ keyring from the site of history’s worst nuclear accident.

 Want to see the CEZ for yourself?
 Sign up for next year’s Eurasian Adventure tour or simply go for the Chernobyl/Transnistria standalone tour.
-Those wanting to see more of the Ukraine might enjoy our sister site’s article on the labyrinthine Odessa Catacombs, and it’s worth remember that not all irradiated cities are dead — check out Russia’s hidden City 40.
+Those wanting to see more of the Ukraine might enjoy our sister site’s article on the labyrinthine Odessa Catacombs, and it’s worth remembering that not all irradiated cities are dead — check out Russia’s hidden City 40.